Undocumented & DACA Students

 FAQs

-Yes, there are many internships that offer stipends or awards at the end of an internship that does not require an SSN.
-However, there are also nonpaid internships are a great way to gain meaningful work experience without being considered an employee.
+Yes, there are many internships that offer stipends or awards at the end of an internship that do not require an SSN.
+However, there are also non-paid internships which are a great way to gain meaningful work experience without being considered an employee.

 If you are an undocumented worker who has been harassed or discriminated against, you should follow the same steps as other workers to file a discrimination complaint.
 EEOC will not, on its own initiative, inquire into a worker's immigration status, nor consider an individual's immigration status when determining whether a discrimination charge has merit.